zm412/file_portal/README.md

 All available blocks are displayed on the big screen (for users with 'superuser' privileges there are three blocks available, and for all other users - only two).
 The inscription in the header of the block informs us about their logical affiliation.
 On the small screen, the labels are transformed into vertically arranged buttons, with the help of which the user can navigate through the logical blocks.

-*Why File Portal?*

-I decided to create a site for storing and publishing favorite files, as I enjoy to collect media files myself.
-In addition, at the time of deciding on the direction of the project, I did not have any significant experience working with files.
-The idea of the site is to store favorite files and allow free access to them and view these files in the appropriate format.
-The function of sharing files with other users, added to be able to increase personal media bank.
-Strict file moderation will prevent the common line from clogging up with with inappropriate files content.
-However, in the personal box, user files are not checked.

 In development, I used the capabilities of Django, React, Redux, Bootstrap and Webpack.

 ### Description of the project